vizvamitra/delicious_import/README.md

 <a href="https://www.flickr.com/photos/dmgl/14005344475" title="delicious_import.py by Dmitry Milovidov, on Flickr"><img src="https://farm3.staticflickr.com/2933/14005344475_a7fd527890_o.png" width="762" height="327" alt="delicious_import.py"></a>

-It's very slowly import!
-Alternative method was import by hand.
-Script use delicious.py client for make api requests.
-It doesnt work with json (interesting export from Firefox with tags) it, maybe, in future.
-If you know another solution to import links with tags to delicios or parse export file from Delicios and add in Firefox with tags, please, tell me about.
+It's a very slowly importer!
+Alternative method is to import by hand.
+Script use delicious.py client to make api requests.
+It doesn't work with json (interesting export from Firefox with tags) yet.
+Maybe, in future.
+If you know another solution to import links with tags to delicios or parse export file from Delicios and add into Firefox with tags, please, let me know.

 I found this repo ([chromalicious](https://github.com/mpenkov/chromalicious)) when already wrote my own.